Fighting for Education and Our Youth

 Easing the Financial Aid Process

-The U.S. Department of Education recognized San Antonio and Austin as two of the top five cities in the nation to increase completion rates of the Free Application for Federal Student Aid (FAFSA).
-More than half of San Antonio students graduating from high school now apply for federal financial aid to help assist with the high costs of college.
-Despite our community’s progress, too many students find the FAFSA too complicated to complete, so they lose access to available financial aid and abandon college education altogether.
+The U.S. Department of Education has recognized outstanding community partnerships in San Antonio and Austin for their commitment to increase completion rates of the Free Application for Federal Student Aid (FAFSA).
+Despite local progress, too many students find the FAFSA too complicated to complete, so they lose access to available financial aid and abandon college education altogether.

-In September of 2015, I introduced a bill that would simplify the financial aid process by allowing use of tax information from two years before the year a student seeks aid for.
-In the week after that introduction, the Obama administration announced a move to the very system I championed.
+In September 2015, I introduced a bill that would simplify the financial aid process by allowing use of tax information from two years before the year a student seeks aid for.
+In the week after that introduction, the Obama Administration announced a move to the very system I championed.
 2016 marked the first year students could apply for financial aid using the FAFSA as early as October 1, instead of having to wait until the next year's tax season.
-Recognizing the need for an even simpler federal aid process, I introduced the Equitable Student Aid Access Act, which would make key changes to the FAFSA process.
-This bill, like my successful 2015 FAFSA legislation, is designed to take the next step in removing unnecessary obstacles to ease access to student financial aid.
-All students who qualify for Temporary Assistance for Needy Families, or food assistance through SNAP, for example, would be able to complete a shorter form FAFSA to access the full Pell Grant amount.
-The bill also codifies that the FAFSA is available earlier, in October, and broadens access to the full Pell Grant amount for some of our most struggling families.
+Recognizing the need for an even simpler federal aid process, I introduced the Equitable Student Aid Access Act, which would further simplify the FAFSA process.
+My bill would also help ensure that all students who qualify for Temporary Assistance for Needy Families, or food assistance through SNAP, for example, would be able to complete a shorter form FAFSA to access the full Pell Grant amount.
+My bill also codifies the October availability of FAFSA and broadens access to the full Pell Grant amount for students and families who need it most.

 Keeping College Affordable